- Fiber is not digested by the enzymes of the upper digestive tract

 A lack of fiber in the diet negatively impacts intestinal transit.
 It is one of the first causes of constipation.
 Even in the case of chronic digestive discomfort (such as irritable bowel), it is recommended to keep eating dietary fiber, according to individual tolerance.

-On the long term, insufficient dietary fiber intake increases the risk of diseases such as type 2 diabetes and cardiovascular diseases.
+On the long term, insufficient dietary fiber intake increases the risk of diseases such as obesity, type 2 diabetes and cardiovascular disease.

 Excess consumption of fiber is not toxic.
 However, ingesting too much fiber (especially the types which are fermented quickly as they get to the colon) can lead to undesirable effects such as flatulence, bloating, and diarrhea.
 Overconsumption is highly unlikely.